 6 Reasons Why Your Business Should Start a Podcast

-You’ve probably heard that podcasts are growing in popularity.
+You’ve probably heard that hosting a podcast is growing in popularity.
 Recent research shows that there are now an estimated 700,000 podcasts out there, and 70% of the United States population is familiar with the term “podcasting.”

 From compelling stories to enlightening interviews, there are podcasts available for nearly every subject and every type of audience.

 But does that mean there’s no room for your own voice?
 Absolutely not.
 In fact, starting a podcast can be a smart business move.
 Below are six reasons you should consider podcasting as a marketing tool for your business.

 When compared with things like social media, email marketing, and even traditional advertising campaigns, podcasting might seem new.
 However, it’s actually been around for quite a while.
 Previously known as “audioblogging,” podcasting began in the 1980s, but really began to gain steam in the early 2000s.